Bsavram/homework/final/research.md

 a chance to have this implemented into society as a normal way for structures to be built.
 If complete houses and buildings are too far a step, then 3d printers could be implemented by fixing broken structures, filling potholes, or small things around cities or towns.

+Crane wasp: can use any material found around the site as well as any other material given to the printer, a 10,000 dollar house.
+It acts as a crane and allows the printer to move freely in any pattern and direction allowing for various designs and styles.